 Follow these ten simple steps for a smooth IT office move.

-A thorough site visit is essential in planning for a successful move.
-Set up a joint visit with your IT team (or managed IT provider) and the new office facilities manager.
-This visit should ideally happen 2 to 3 months before the move.
-You could also get a certified cabling company (like BonWired or Cole AV) to join you on the visit so you can verify that everything works and decide if/where you’d like to add more drops.
+A thorough site visit is key to a smooth and successful move.
+Schedule a walkthrough with your IT team (or managed IT provider) and the new office facilities manager to spot any potential issues early.
+This visit should ideally happen 2-3 months before the move.
+You could also get a certified cabling company (like BonWired or Cole AV) to join you on the visit.
+They can verify that all of the connection points work and decide if or where you’d like to add more drops.

 Carry a copy of your new office IT infrastructure checklist with you on your visit.
 It should detail your equipment and cabling requirements so that you can walk through the new office layout identifying:

 Telecom offerings are constantly evolving.
-So, make sure to use this move as an opportunity to upgrade your communication infrastructure.
+So, make sure to use this move as an opportunity to upgrade your communication infrastructure by:

-Take Inventory: Create a detailed spreadsheet listing all IT equipment (desktops, laptops, monitors, printers, servers, etc.).
+Take inventory (2-3 months before): Create a detailed spreadsheet listing all IT equipment (desktops, laptops, monitors, printers, servers, etc.).
 Include model numbers, serial numbers, purchase dates, and current condition (excellent, fair, needs repair).
 When taking inventory of what equipment needs to be updated or replaced, reconsider whether you still need an IT server room in the first place before you pack everything up.

 Analyze and Categorize (1 Month Before): Review your inventory and categorize each item as: